 California, in 1960 to race Jack Chrisman and his Sidewinder dragster.
 He made four runs at over 160 MPH, setting a speed record for B/Gas dragster at 163.04 MPH.
 It was his first paid appearance, for which he was he earned $500.
 After that, Hill decided to quit his regular job and go racing full time.

 Later that year he added a blower to the car, which made it an A/Gas dragster.
 At Amarillo Eddie set an ET record for the class at 8.84 seconds.
-It was the “First in the 8’s on Gas.”
-But that’s not all.
+But that's not all.
 Hill also ran top speed for A/GD at 161.29 MPH at the NHRA Nationals in

 Twin-engine blown Pontiac - 2 engines, 4 slicks - Eddie built the entire car